-Scotiabank requires that students make monthly interest payments on the outstanding amount of the interest-bearing loans while they are registered full-time in the Faculty (interest is only assessed on the portion of the approved loan amount that is actually used by the student).
+Scotiabank and TD requires that students make monthly interest payments on the outstanding amount of the interest-bearing loans while they are registered full-time in the Faculty (interest is only assessed on the portion of the approved loan amount that is actually used by the student).

-Note: The Scotiabank application will be processed assuming students will require the maximum loan amount.
-Students are advised to request for the maximum loan amount; interest will only be assessed by Scotiabank on the amount that students actually take out from this loan.
-For example, if a student is approved by Scotiabank for a \$30,000 loan but only takes out \$15,000, interest will only be assessed on the \$15,000.
+Note: The Scotiabank and TD applications will be processed assuming students will require the maximum loan amount.
+Students are advised to request for the maximum loan amount; interest will only be assessed by Scotiabank and TD on the amount that students actually take out from this loan.
+For example, if a student is approved by Scotiabank or TD for a \$50,000 loan but only takes out \$15,000, interest will only be assessed on the \$15,000.